 One Sunday afternoon my friends and I abandoned our wives and drove to the National Air & Space Museum.
 That might sound a little cruel but trust me, wives handle Air & Space museums as well as husbands handle shoe shopping.

 Quick family update.
 It was 2 degrees today in Goshen, Indiana!
-That’s pretty cold, in case you aren’t familiar with how a thermometer works.
-It didn’t stop my wife though. … Continue reading Dropping the Ball on New Years
+That's pretty cold, in case you aren't familiar with how a thermometer works.
+It didn't stop my wife though.
+She bundled up Adilene in seventy different types of cold weather gear; blankets, sweaters, a beanie, gloves, boots, socks, more socks, several more blankets, and … Continue reading Dropping the Ball on New Years